ldej/go-acapy-client/README.md

 ## Compatibility

 Both [ACA-py](https://github.com/hyperledger/aries-cloudagent-python) and `go-acapy-client` are under active development and might be incompatible.
-Currently `go-acapy-client` supports version v0.5.4 but might support older and newer versions as well, but no guarantees.
+Currently `go-acapy-client` supports only the latest master of ACA-py because of the [recent changes](https://github.com/hyperledger/aries-cloudagent-python/pull/717/files) in the revocation registry endpoint.
+It might support older and newer versions as well, but no guarantees.

 ## Development